Decurity/tree-sitter-circom/README.md

 This repository contains a grammar for [tree-sitter](https://github.com/tree-sitter/tree-sitter).

-The goal of this project is to provide an parser efficient low-dependency parser for solidity which targets most solidity versions in use and is designed for enabling metaprogramming.
+The goal of this project is to provide an parser efficient low-dependency parser for circom which targets most circom versions in use and is designed for enabling metaprogramming.

 ### Navigating this repository